donecollectively/stellar-contracts/etc/stellar-contracts.api.md

 //
 // @public
 export abstract class Capo<minterType extends MinterBaseMethods & DefaultMinter = DefaultMinter, charterDatumType extends anyDatumArgs = anyDatumArgs, configType extends CapoBaseConfig = CapoBaseConfig> extends StellarContract<configType> implements hasUutCreator {
-    // Warning: (ae-forgotten-export) The symbol "StellarConstructorArgs" needs to be exported by the entry point index.d.ts constructor(args: StellarConstructorArgs<CapoBaseConfig>);
+    constructor(args: StellarConstructorArgs<CapoBaseConfig>);
     // (undocumented)
     capoRequirements(): ReqtsMap_3<"is a base class for leader/Capo pattern" | "can create unique utility tokens" | "supports the Delegation pattern using roles and strategy-variants" | "supports well-typed role declarations and strategy-adding" | "supports just-in-time strategy-selection using txnCreateDelegateLink()" | "given a configured delegate-link, it can create a ready-to-use Stellar subclass with all the right settings" | "supports concrete resolution of existing role delegates" | "Each role uses a RoleVariants structure which can accept new variants" | "provides a Strategy type for binding a contract to a strategy-variant name">;